carpentries/instructor-training/03-lesson-study.md

 > her audience becomes the instructor,
 > the person who was recording becomes the audience)
 > and then rotate roles again.
-> After everyone has finished teaching,
+> After everyone in the group of three has finished teaching,
-> watch the videos as a group
+> watch the videos as a group.
+After watching all the videos,
-> and give feedback on each person's strengths and weaknesses.
+> give feedback on each person's strengths and weaknesses.
+> Returning to the large group, share your strengths and weaknesses with others.
 {: .challenge}

+## On Stage

+Returning from feedback, had long discussion on how the experience was - what did people notice?
+What are some of your "tells"?

+Everyone has nervous things - not as noticeable as you think.
+Mickey Mouse version of self.

+Everyone will be different - why it's as important to recognize

+## Feedback

+> Discucssion: feedback

+How can you make the feedback
+experience better?  etc. etc.

+Blog post stuff here.
+Feedback blah blah blah

+This is part of the reason for Data Carpentry and Software Carpentry's rule, "Never teach alone."
+Having another instructor in the classroom saves your voice (it's hard to talk for two days straight), but more importantly, it's a chance for instructors to learn from one another.

+## Challenges

 > ## Feedback on Feedback
 >